mineqwwe/test1/README.md

 # test
-first time to use this
+first time to use this -
+record learnig time